Nicotine: The Most Misunderstood Nootropic in the World

 If you ask a random person on the street whether nicotine is good or bad for your health, overwhelmingly they will answer that it’s worse than bad... it’s terrible!
 It has earned this reputation because it’s one of the main reasons why people get addicted to tobacco-containing products (there’s more to the story though... see below).

-However, did you know that nicotine, in small quantities, when not vaped or smoked especially, can enhance focus, concentration, and even protect your brain?
+However, did you know that nicotine, in small quantities such as a nootropic, can enhance focus, alertness, concentration, and even protect your brain?

 We’d venture to say that nicotine is, in fact, the most misunderstood nootropic on the planet.
 Read on to learn more!